The law on unpaid internships: know your rights

 - the intern is promised a work contract in future.

 By law, employers do not have to pay their interns the national minimum wage if:

-- the intern is required to do an internship as part of a UK-based higher education course
+- the intern is required to do an internship (that lasts for less than one year) as part of a UK-based higher education course

 - the intern is working for a charity or voluntary organisation and is receiving limited expenses, such as for food and travel (but if they receive any money that can’t be regarded as a reimbursement of expenses this counts as payment and they should therefore be paid the national minimum wage)